SlimeVR/SlimeVR-Docs-Site/src/README.md

 Building trackers is the most common way users have trackers at the time of writing.
 This documentation provides a full [guide to building trackers from scratch](diy/index.html), which provides lists of full components needed, where to buy them and schematics for many combinations of IMUs and Microcontrollers.

+PCB based builds are common, which can be gotten from JLPCB or other manufacturers inexpensively.
+These boards can greatly simplify the process and amount of soldering needed for reliable trackers.
+Many popular options are available, with instructions and 3D printable files. [community cases](diy/cases.md)

 This is the cheapest and fastest way to obtain trackers, assuming you have a soldering iron on hand a single tracker can be put together for under $20.

 DIY builds require time to assemble and may require self-repairs from time to time.

-> Please note, if you are looking for BNO085s (the suggested IMU) SlimeVR may have [spares for sale that can be found here](https://slimevr.myshopify.com/products/slimevr-imu-module-bno085).
+> Please note, if you are looking for BNO085s (the suggested IMU), the SlimeVR store has [modules for sale](https://shop.slimevr.dev/products/slimevr-imu-module-bno085).

 #### Pre-order the official DIY Kit on Crowd Supply